UK supermarket comparison

 1. Aldi – The Consistent Champion

-Aldi won 18 out of 24 weeks during my testing.
-Their own-brand products deliver quality that often matches mainstream brands at 40-60% less cost.
+Aldi frequently emerged as the top performer in value.
+Their own-brand products often match the quality of mainstream brands at a significantly lower cost.
 Their sustained growth and increasing market share in 2025 and 2026 underscore their continued appeal to budget-conscious shoppers.
+Fresh produce, in particular, has been noted for its competitive pricing compared to larger chains.

 2. Lidl – Close Second with Better Selection

-This surprised me most.
-Farmfoods excelled at frozen goods and bulk buying.
-For families with ample freezer space, their 1kg chicken breast packs at £3.99 versus £7-8 elsewhere (2024 prices) represented massive savings.
-However, their limited fresh produce and store cupboard range mean you’ll almost certainly need another shop for a complete weekly shop.
+Farmfoods excelled in frozen goods and bulk buying.
+For families with ample freezer space, their bulk packs of items like chicken breast can offer substantial savings.
+However, their limited fresh produce and general store cupboard range mean a separate shop is often necessary for a complete weekly grocery haul.

 Store-by-Store Breakdown